hansemannn/studentenfutter-app/README.md

 # Studentenfutter-App

-The Studentenfutter App is a cross-platform Titanium app initially made to check the lunches of the German based Universities in
-Osnabrück, Vechta and Lingen.
-It was made open source to share the concepts behind maken an advanced application and is still work-in-progress due to migrations from the classic Titanium structure to an Alloy based concept.
+The Studentenfutter App is a cross-platform Titanium app initially made to check the lunches of the German based Universities in Osnabrück, Vechta and Lingen.
+It is open source to share the concepts behind making an advanced Titanium application and is still work-in-progress due to migrations from the classic structure to an Alloy based concept.

 <img alt="App Store" src="https://abload.de/img/screenshot2017-01-12aybs4e.png" width="900" />